Terms & Conditions and Privacy Policy

 14.2 Enforcement Mechanisms

-The Company will enforce this policy through its Privacy & Compliance Officer and designated compliance personnel.
+The Company will enforce these Terms through its designated compliance personnel and automated systems where applicable.

 15. Continuous Improvement